-Italy earthquake survivors: "The future is finished"
+Italy earthquake survivors: 'The future is finished'

 While a few of the residents remain, most have fled to the safety of nearby cities, such as Rome, to shelter with friends and family.

 Outside of Amatrice, displaced locals have taken refuge in a number of newly-erected campsites.
-One sits in a field near the commune of Accumoli.
+One sits in a field near the commune of Accumoli, where at least 11 people were killed.

 Here AnnaMaria Volpetti, 52, explained that she had been visiting her family's hometown when the quake hit.